hwuerz/moodle-local_tdmmodnotify/README.md

    git clone https://github.com/hwuerz/moodle-local_uploadnotification.git local/uploadnotification
    ```
 3. Browse to Site Administration -> Notifications and allow the database upgrades to execute
 4. After installation define your admin settings to customize the plugin behaviour.
+See chapter *Features* of this document for more information.

 Tests
 ------